 One of the biggest advantages of being an owner-operator is the number of legitimate business expenses you can deduct from your taxes.
-Most new truckers dramatically overpay their taxes because they don't know what they can write off.
-Here's the complete list.
+Most new truckers dramatically overpay because they do not know what they can write off.
+Here is the complete list.

 Vehicle and Equipment Deductions

-- Truck payments (interest portion): If you're financing your truck, the interest on your loan is deductible
+- Truck payments (interest portion): If you finance your truck, the interest on your loan is deductible — not the principal

-- Truck depreciation: Section 179 allows you to deduct the full cost of your truck in the year you buy it (up to limits)
+- Truck depreciation (Section 179): Allows you to deduct the full cost of your truck in the year you buy it, up to IRS limits

 - Trailer payments and depreciation: Same rules as your truck